danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 This protocol also implements `performOperation(on:completion:)` in a protocol extension, which means that you just have to implement `performOperation(onItem:completion:)` when you implement `SequentialItemOperation`.
 It will wait for each item operation to complete before it proceeds with the next.

 Now things are getting really interesting!
-Since `ParallellItemOperation` and `SequentialItemOperation` has the same external interface, you can switch your execution strategy by simply switching out the protocol your operation class implements.
-If you `MySyncer` class implements `ParallellItemOperation` and you realize that you must switch over to sequential execution, just replace `MySyncer: ParallellItemOperation` with `MySyncer: SequentialItemOperation`.
+Since `ParallelItemOperation` and `SequentialItemOperation` has the same external interface, you can switch your execution strategy by simply switching out the protocol your operation class implements.
+If you `MySyncer` class implements `ParallelItemOperation` and you realize that you must switch over to sequential execution, just replace `MySyncer: ParallelItemOperation` with `MySyncer: SequentialItemOperation`.

 ### Sequential batch operation